Bennington College and Environs

 Bennington College, the home of the Conference, is set in the foothills of the Green Mountains in southern Vermont, with exquisite views of the surrounding countryside.
 The campus is a few miles north of the historic town of Bennington, which lends its name to a famous Revolutionary War battle.

 The Bennington area has superb restaurants, antique and craft shops, art galleries, and historical museums.
 The Park-McCullough House in North Bennington, a confection of Victorian gingerbread-style architecture, is a historic landmark and community center and sponsors exhibitions and concerts for the public.
 Williamstown's summer stock theatre, Tanglewood, Jacob's Pillow, the Marlboro Music Festival, and the Saratoga Performing Arts Center are all within easy driving distance.
-Other nearby destinations include the Bennington Museum (noted for its Grandma Moses Gallery) and the Bennington Center for the Arts in Bennington; the Robert Frost Stone House Museum in South Shaftsbury, Vermont; the Clark Art Institute and the Williams College Museum of Art in Williamstown, Massachusetts; Hildene House (the Lincoln family home) in Manchester, Vermont; and the Massachusetts Museum of Contemporary Art (MASS MoCA) in North Adams, Massachusetts.
+Other nearby destinations include the Bennington Museum (noted for its Grandma Moses Gallery) and the Laumeister Art Center in Bennington; the Robert Frost Stone House Museum in South Shaftsbury, Vermont; the Clark Art Institute and the Williams College Museum of Art in Williamstown, Massachusetts; Hildene House (the Lincoln family home) in Manchester, Vermont; and the Massachusetts Museum of Contemporary Art (MASS MoCA) in North Adams, Massachusetts.

 The Bennington Chamber of Commerce has information about attractions, events, accommodations, and dining in the Bennington area.